Custom Orthotics vs. Generic Insoles

 The off-the-shelf orthotic companies hope the cheap price tag of their products will be very appealing to consumers.
 This strategy serves them because they are dealing with customers who are uninformed regarding the arches and foot anatomy.
 Their ads often highlight the low price and the immediate availability.

-As Chiropractors, we realize the importance of the three arches and the choice of the orthotic for the patients.
+Doctors concerned about the source of the problem realize the importance of the three arches and the choice of the orthotic for the patients.
 We are not out to compete with online retailers, a sporting goods store, or a drugstore on price because their pre-fabricated orthotics are of lesser quality and effectiveness.

 Each foot has its own unique biomechanical properties and dysfunctions.
 By analyzing both feet distinctly (using a digital scanner or foam cast), it’s analogous to an eyeglass prescription, where the lens correction is usually different for each eye.
 For effective and accurate arch support and body stabilization, each foot needs its own custom corrections for all three arches.